anza-xyz/agave/net/README.md

 # Deploy the network from the local workspace and start processes on all nodes including bench-tps on the client node
 RUST_LOG=info ./net.sh start

-# Show a help to ssh into any testnet node to access logs/etc
+# Show help to ssh into any testnet node to access logs/etc
 ./ssh.sh

 # Stop running processes on all nodes